Jauviltra/test-lpjmlkit-snapshot/README.md

     git clone https://github.com/lbm364dl/LPJmL
     cd LPJmL
     ```
+    Before installing the model, you might need some operating system
+    dependencies.
+For that, run the following command to install them (at
+    least these were the ones I needed):
+    ```
+    sudo apt-get install libjson-c-dev libnetcdf-dev libudunits2-dev
+    ```
-    From inside its folder (you should already be if you followed previous
+    From inside the model's folder (you should already be if you followed
-    commands), you now need to run these commands in order to install the model:
+    previous commands), you now need to run these commands in order to install
+    the model:
     ```bash
     ./configure.sh -noerror
     make all